 When Greg Jackson founded green energy supplier Octopus Energy, he wanted to make energy greener, but also cheaper.
 He’d grown up in a low-income, single-parent family and knew the stress of a high utility bill.
-Three years later, he sits at the helm of a company that sells among the cheapest energy tariffs in the UK, and powers homes with 100% green energy.
+Three years later, he sits at the helm of one of the best energy suppliers in the UK, which sells among the cheapest energy tariffs in the UK, and powers homes with 100% green energy.

 Octopus Energy: quick stats

 Green gas: 0%